t-muthuri/building-permit-cost-calculator-fe/README.md

 |--------------|-------------|
 | Approvals cost calculator | Calculates the estimated cost of approvals and how much it may cost to acquire a building permit in different Kenyan counties |
 | Authorization | Signup and login a client so that they are able to upload the required documents for approvals |
+|Upload | A client can upload multiple files required by the county for the approvals process

 # Usage